5.0128 reviews5.0Google

 Why STACi exists and what it solves

 Large cartilage defects present a clinical challenge.
-Microfracture works for small areas but produces fibrocartilage rather than the durable hyaline cartilage the joint needs.
-OATS is limited by the amount of donor tissue available from your own knee.
-Standard ACI and MACI improved on this but had limitations in defect size and tissue quality.
+Microfracture (drilling tiny holes into the bone to encourage healing) works for small areas but produces a scar-tissue version of cartilage rather than the durable hyaline cartilage a joint needs.
+OATS is limited by the amount of donor tissue available from the same joint.
+Standard ACi and MACi improved on this but had limitations in defect size and tissue quality, and were primarily used in the knee.

 • Treats larger defects than OATS, microfracture, or standard cartilage grafting can address.